-Having a 9 to 5 job, or a job that demands a high-workload can mean you sacrifice working on personal projects because of a lack of time and energy.
+Having a 9 to 5 job, or a job that demands a high-workload, can mean you sacrifice working on personal projects because of a lack of time and energy.
 It’s a sacrifice many of us make to get by and pay the bills.
 With a reduced workload, now is the optimal time to get back on track with those projects.

 One way photographers might do this is by working on their website.
-Whether that’s updating portfolios or completely changing the design.
+Whether that’s updating portfolios or entirely changing the design.
 Whatever it may be, now you can spend some time working at it.
 If you don’t have a website but would like one, now is a good time to do that too!

 If you’re looking to start a website, WordPress is by far the most popular and most flexible content management system.
 Most hosting providers will offer you dedicated or shared WordPress hosting solutions.
-If you are looking for some recommendations you can check this link.

 4. Practice Macro Photography

 While you cannot venture out and explore your city or the neighborhood, there are no restrictions on exploring your own home for photography ideas.
 And believe me when I say this: there are plenty of items strewn across your house that are potential subjects for macro photography.